ahdis/test.ahdis.ch/Transformation_FHIR-CDA.md

 ### Transformation with Visual Studio Code and a REST Client Extension
 ![POST request](https://github.com/ahdis/test.ahdis.ch/blob/master/images/Transformation-POST-VSCode.png)
-*Fig.: POST request to transform a Medication Card document from CDA to FHIR in Visual Studio Code*
+*Fig. 1: POST request to transform a Medication Card document from CDA to FHIR in Visual Studio Code*

 ### Transformation with Postman